SamaherData/DonorChooseOrg/README.md

 2. Eliminating  the  dependent  Features by Chi2-test

-3. A new data frame with text features

-4. Appling Chi2-test for  selected  features  and  made  sure  that  they  are significantly important for the classification of Project Status.
+3. Appling Chi2-test for  selected  features  and  made  sure  that  they  are significantly important for the classification of Project Status.

 **Dimensionality Reduction:**